yanchenko/droidparts.org/di.rst

 Dependency Injection
 ====================

-DroidParts injects views, fragments, services, resources etc. out-of-box.
+DroidParts injects views, fragments, services, resources, etc. out-of-box.
 Custom dependencies can be defined in a ``DependencyProvider`` class.

 Injection occurs automatically in classes that extend Activities/Services/Fragments that come with DroidParts.